 - The Neutral Zone Law (Law No. 23 of 1961).

-However, Law No. 19 of 2000 on the National Labor Support Tax (NLST) remains in force.
+Conversely, Law No. 19 of 2000 on the National Labor Support Tax (NLST) remains in force.

 The effective DMTT rate will be zero if:

-Transitional provisions include:
+Transitional provisions included:

 - Safeguards linked to country-by-country reporting (CbCR),